 There could be a future where robots will do most of your grocery shopping for you.
 And for some Walmart shoppers, that future is getting even closer.

 Walmart (WMT), the world’s largest seller of groceries, will begin piloting a robotics system for its fast-growing online grocery pickup (OGP) service in one of its stores.
-The retailer has teamed up with Massachusetts-based Alert Innovation to deploy its Alphabot, a first-of-its-kind technology, in its supercenter store in Salem, New Hampshire just off Interstate 93.
+The retailer has teamed up with Massachusetts-based Alert Innovation to deploy its Alphabot, a first-of-its-kind technology, in its supercenter store in Salem, New Hampshire just off of Interstate 93.

 “This is about the evolution of retail,” Alert Innovation CEO John Lert told Yahoo Finance.
 “So, we believe that this really marks the dawn of a new era and in which robots are going to increasingly pick orders for customers and relieve them of that burden.”

 Alphabot automates specific steps of the online grocery pickup process by using autonomous mobile carts to gather shelf-stable, refrigerated, and frozen items from a high-density storage system.
-Alphabot’s robotic carts retrieve and deliver these items to associates to quickly fulfill online orders.
+Alphabot’s robotic carts retrieve and deliver these items to store associates to quickly fulfill online orders.
 What’s more, all of this happens at the back of the store, out of the view of customers.

 An inventor, who as one person put it is the “Walt Disney of retail,” Lert has envisioned a supermarket that would deploy robots for more than 24 years, well before the rise of e-commerce.